 Corrosive acids also can eat pinholes through the evaporator and condenser from the inside out, creating refrigerant leaks.
 Flushing a leaky evaporator or condenser is a waste of time because the parts need to be replaced.
 There are sealants that can be used to temporarily plug a leaky evaporator or condenser, but some refrigerant recovery and recharging equipment suppliers do not recommend using sealants in A/C systems because the sealer may gum up the hoses and valves on service equipment.

-Only two vehicle manufacturers currently recommend flushing to clean condensers: Ford and GM.
+Only two vehicle manufacturers have recommended flushing to clean condensers: Ford and GM.
 Ford approves flushing with VSL338 terpene-based solvent, while GM says it is OK to flush but with liquid R-134a only in a closed-loop recycling or recharging machine to prevent loss of the refrigerant.

 Chrysler and Toyota do not recommend flushing.
 If an A/C system is contaminated and contains debris, Chrysler says replace the condenser and hoses.